 Moreover, at MVRDV we make concepts.
-We are an idea factory, so concept making is our core business and we are talking about concepts all the time, but they are always influenced by all the disciplines that you mentioned.
+We are an idea factory, so concept-making is our core business and we are talking about concepts all the time, but they are always influenced by all the disciplines that you mentioned.

-A.R.M.: What has greatly influenced your evolution?
+A.R.M.: What has greatly influenced your evolution ?

-When I started working in architecture communication we had very powerful magazines.
+When I started working in architecture communication we had very strong magazines.
 Domus is one of the latest that still has a big editing team, but many of the large architecture magazines have died.

-A.R.M.: This happened because of social media.
+A.R.M.: This happened because of digital media.